ualberta-smr/RefactoringAwareMergingEvaluation/README.md

-# RefactoringAwareMerging
+# RefactoringAwareMergingEvaluation

-This project evaluates operation-based refactoring-aware merging and graph-based refactoring-aware merging.
+In RefactoringAwareMergingEvaluation, we perform a quantitative comparison between operation-based refactoring-aware merging (implemented in RefMerge) and graph-based refactoring-aware merging (implemented in IntelliMerge).
+Afterwards, we dive deeper into the results by manually sampling 50 merge scenarios and investigate the conflicts that Git, RefMerge, and IntelliMerge report as well as what their causes are.
+This evaluation was used in the paper, "A Systematic Comparison of Two Refactoring-aware Merging Techniques" (http://arxiv.org/abs/2112.10370).

 ## System requirements
 * Linux